atlantyz/pewlett_hackard_analysis/README.md

 # Summary
 * How many roles will need to be filled as the "silver tsunami" begins to make an impact?

-There are a total of 72, 458 employees retiring.
+There are a total of 72, 458 employees retiring, so Pewlett Hackard will need to hire approximately 72, 000 people.
 * Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees.

 Yes, there are enough qualified employees to mentor the next-generation of Pewlett Hackard employees.